Server-side screenshots from a real browser.

 Capture the entire scrollable page, not just the visible viewport.
 Enabled by default with full_page: true.

-Fine-tune screenshots with Chrome DevTools Protocol parameters.
-Set custom clip regions, output format (PNG/JPEG/WebP), and compression quality.
+Fine-tune with Chrome DevTools Protocol params.
+Set custom clip regions, output format, and compression quality.

-Use omit_background to capture pages with a transparent background, useful for compositing or generating clean visuals.
+Use omit_background to capture pages with transparency — useful for compositing or clean visuals.

-Speed up captures by blocking images on the page with block_images.
+Speed up captures by blocking images with block_images.
 Useful when you need the layout but not the visuals.

-Screenshot protected pages that block headless browsers.
+Screenshot protected pages.
 Spider's fingerprinting and session management make it look like a real user.

-Capture how pages look from different countries using proxy support with country_code.
-See geo-specific pricing or content.
+Capture how pages look from different countries via country_code.
+See geo-specific pricing or localized content.

 from spider import Spider